ScaledAgileDevOps/SADMF/content/Principles/_index.md

 Too many releases are hard to report and manage.
 To reduce the number of updates to the [Release Tracking](/practices/#release-tracking) spreadsheet, we should focus on a small number of releases each quarter.
 This provides us with more time to [Amplify Feedback](#amplify-feedback).

+## Limit WIP

+WIP (Workers Idle Problems) is when workers are idle, that's a problem.
+We should ensure everyone is planned at 120% capacity.
+Having these stretch goals ensures everyone exerts maximum effort.
+This ensures no idle downtime, which intuitively, is waste.
+Limiting WIP is a key foundation to how we ensure you are maximizing capacity utilization in our organization

 ## Amplify Feedback

 Coaching employees is an important daily practice to ensure they know we are tracking their work and care about their output.